majesticneo/node_suricat/README.md

 1) Think to install first NodeJS server from [NodeJs](https://nodejs.org/en/).

+2) install Express framework from npm package. ( very usefull for templates).

+3) (optionnal) install nodemon from npm package ( relanch automatically the server on each modification).

-2) Copy files from this repository to your new projet REST server directory.
+4) Copy files from this repository to your new projet REST server directory.

-3) Create DataBase using script suricat.sql
+5) Create DataBase using script suricat.sql

 you can use postman for testing REST/DB connexion.